 While California recognizes domestic partnerships among straight and gay couples, the federal government does not.
 Therefore, domestic partners may lose rights when they travel to different states, and they may not have access to certain federal rights, even when residing in California.
 Some of these include sponsoring an immigrant who is applying for citizenship, jointly adopting a child from another country, and sharing federal employment benefits.

 Still Unsure of Which Partnership Is Right for You?

 With ever-changing laws, discrepancies between state and federal statutes, and nuanced differences between each type of legal relationship, choosing the right path for your relationship and family may be a challenge.
 If you are unsure of your rights or options, Moshtael Family Law will take a close look at your situation and help you find the most appropriate and beneficial way forward.
-We have more than 135 years of combined experience, and we want to put this experience to work for you.
+We have more than over 130 years of combined experience, and we want to put this experience to work for you.

 To learn more about our legal services, get started with an initial consultation or call us directly at (714) 909-2561 today.